albertpatterson/AI-Web-App/README.md

 ## Capture Images

-We will base app on the excellent article on MDN about [Taking shill photos with getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API/Taking_still_photos#).
+We will base our app on the excellent article on MDN about [Taking shill photos with getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API/Taking_still_photos#).

-This article has excellent explanations of the concepts used as well as source code that we can download to run the app ourselves.
+This article has great explanations of the concepts used as well as source code that we can download to run the app ourselves.

 I encourage everyone to have a look at the article for more information once we are done.